ubyssey/salary-analysis/README.md

 `$ grunt build` will build all the source, uglifying, minifying, and combining files together -- see `Gruntfile.coffee` for specifics.

+**Debug mode** is controlled by the `debug` var at the top of `dept.coffee`.
+When debug is on, some things get printed to the console, like search results, and SVG chart elements get tagged with unique IDs so they can more easily be exported to Illustrator and co.
+Debug also shows department IDs in the tooltips.

 ### License for [d3-tip](https://github.com/Caged/d3-tip)